cloud-gov/cg-cli-tools/README.md

 ## Protecting secret values in attributes for the deployment

-If you have secret values in the attributes (environment variables) of the deployment that should remain secert, it is best to use the `--var` flag with `cf push` in this action so that you can pass a Github secret to the command, which will automatically mask the variable in the deployment logs.
+If you have secret values in the attributes (environment variables) of the deployment that should remain secret, it is best to use the `--var` flag with `cf push` in this action so that you can pass a Github secret to the command, which will automatically mask the variable in the deployment logs.
 Use `cf_command` like so:

 ```
 cf_command: "push -f <MANIFEST> --var var-name=${{ secrets.SECRET_VAR_VALUE }} --strategy rolling"